-Goodbye gut feelings, new state-of-the-art tools are giving homeowners data-based insights into what’s driving the inefficiencies in their homes.
+Goodbye gut feelings.
+New state-of-the-art tools are giving homeowners data-based insights into what’s driving energy loss in their homes.

 Imagine x-ray vision that can see through walls and identify areas of heat loss or find hidden water damage, air readings that give you a real-time look at your air quality.
 Imagine making educated home improvement decisions based on real science.
 It’s out there, the little-known world of building science.
 While it’s currently being embraced mainly by lawyers and energy companies, this technology has real potential for homeowners.

 It’s a world homeowners’ Megan and Chris Scott-Hancock got a sneak peak of when CertainTeed building scientist Lucas Hamilton toured their Michigan ranch.
 Megan Scott-Hancock won the privilege as the grand prize winner of last summer’s CertainTeed Dream Holmes Sweepstakes.